 Ubud is a yogi’s dream come true.
 It has beautiful yoga studios and countless healthy (and inexpensive) restaurants.
 A more moderate climate due to the slight elevation.
 Home of the arts and culture on Bali.
 Don’t expect a nightlife, most of Ubud is sleeping by 10PM.
 You can drive an hour to the beach if that suits you.

 Although central Ubud is VERY touristy, you’ll quickly find that most of the tourist sticks to the main sights (Temple road near the market and Monkey forest).
 As soon as you start exploring you’ll find tons of Ubud to call your own.
-I think it’s fair to say Ubud is the =best place to do your yoga teacher training.
+I think it’s fair to say Ubud is a great place to do your yoga teacher training.

 Without further ado, here is our Yogi’s guide to yoga in Ubud, Bali!